Intility/fastapi-azure-auth/docs/README.md

 or

 ```
-npm build
+npm run build
 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

 It's important that you build the documentation using `yarn build` **before pushing to `main`**.
 After building, check that everything works, such as syntax highlighting etc.

 If there are issues, please try
 * to run `npm run clear` or `yarn clear`